Application for Pennsylvania Boat Registrations and Documentation Required

 (1) Forms.
 The owner of a boat desiring registration shall apply on Form REV-336, provided by the Commission.
-The completed form shall be forwarded to the Fish and Boat Commission, Licensing and Registration Section.
+The completed form shall be forwarded to the Fish and Boat Commission, Division of Licensing and Registration.

 (2) Required information.
 The applicant shall provide the following information on the application (REV-336) for a boat registration:

 (i) The name, mailing address, residence address, phone number, county and zip code of the owner.
 If there is more than one owner, the principal owner shall be listed first.

 (b) Renewals.
 Only Forms PFBC-730a and PFBC-733 shall be used to renew registrations of boats which are being kept by the same owner.
 If the registration has lapsed, the owner shall obtain Form PFBC-730a or PFBC-733 from the Licensing and Registration Section of the Commission to renew the lapsed registration.(ii) The name of the person from whom the boat was purchased.(3) Manufacturers, jobbers or dealers.
 Paragraph (2)(iv)--(x) and (xvi) do not apply to manufacturers, jobbers or dealers.

 (iii) The State registration number, if any, currently assigned to the boat.